Keyboard shortcuts

 Copy constraints are the explicit assertions: wire $i$ equals wire $j$.
 The challenge is proving all copy constraints efficiently (potentially thousands of equality assertions) without enumerating them individually.

-A note on terminology: The name “copy constraint” is slightly misleading.
+The name “copy constraint” is slightly misleading.
 We aren’t copying data from one location to another.
-We are enforcing equality: two wire slots that happen to hold the same logical variable must contain identical values.
-Think of it as a wormhole connecting two distant parts of the circuit instantaneously.
-The value at $c_1$ doesn’t “flow” to $a_2$; rather, they are the same point in the circuit’s logical topology, temporarily given different addresses for bookkeeping.
-The permutation argument detects whether these “same points” actually hold the same value.
+We are enforcing equality: two wire slots that represent the same logical variable must contain identical values.
+The permutation argument detects whether slots that should hold the same value actually do.

 The Permutation Argument